 How to Cook

 As one of its other names suggests this herb is an essential in laksas and other soups particularly the wonderful Vietnamese pho.
 I love to add it to noodle dishes and warm meat and seafood salads.
-A great and very simple way of trying Vietnamese coriander is to tear three or four leaves into a bowl and pour over a simple clear chicken stock that has been flavoured with lemongrass, chilli, fish sauce and ginger.
+A great and very simple way of trying Vietnamese coriander is to tear three or four leaves into a bowl and pour over a simple clear chicken stock that has been flavored with lemongrass, chilli, fish sauce and ginger.
 Add some noodles and other greens for a delicious filling and nutritious meal.